And I’ll tell you about Romanko’s ABC of an all-star female list of spies, crime fighters and the shows they starred in…

 Series entries include cast lists, descriptions, notable episodes and fun facts.
 Romanko often embellishes these with her fun sense of humour.
 There are a few well-picked photographs interspersed throughout the book which will either jolt your memory or encourage you to watch a series from then and now.
 Romanko has added characters and shows from many countries, these include the United States, Canada, United Kingdom and Australia.
 But all these series have been shown on American television.

 As a Scot, with Romanko as my tour guide to the shows made by these countries, I found some new series to check out.
 I was happy to see the inclusion of Counterstrike (1990-93), a Canadian series that starred Christopher Plummer and Simon McCorkindale.
-This an obscure series to this Scottish reviewer, I had discovered while reviewing Plummer’s work recently.
+This is an obscure series to this Scottish reviewer, which I discovered while reviewing Plummer’s work recently.
 In Romanko’s short but sweet description of the show, she convinced me this was one to watch.

 Romanko adds some great television finds in either one-off series or those shows with just a few episodes.
 Many of these shows were (sadly) not continued for several reasons.
 However reading Romanko’s warm affectionate plot descriptions and enticing cast lists, you immediately want to learn more.